Totaal-Software/StageRace/README.md

 * (D)COM application to let other applications integrate with a running instance of StageRace.
 This has, at times, been used to integrate with scoreboards and timekeeping systems.
 A MIDL interface is specified in `ISRHalfStage` and implemented in `CStageRaceComDoc`.
-Also see "stagerace message protocol (EN)" in the `Documents/English` folder
+Also see "stagerace message protocol (EN)" in the `Documents/English` folder.
+Note that this constellation involves a few files that are automatically generated on build, and that may appear in your change set, even if it's just an updated timestamp

 ...and much, much more!
 Helper classes, status bars, tool bars, multi-language, ...